PressbooksEDU networks are equipped with several tools that allow you to oversee the projects on the network. Read on to

-3. Enter the title of the book in the Book Title cell

-4. Select the language the book is in from the Book Language drop-down menu

 5. Add the email of the administrator for the book in the Admin Email cell.
 If the email address belongs to an existing user on the network, then the book will appear in their catalog once registration is complete.
 If the email address doesn’t belong to an existing account, a new user account will be created on the network, and the individual will receive an email to confirm their registration.

 6. Click Add Book.
 After the command is processed, you will be brought to the dashboard of your new book.

-PressbooksEDU networks are equipped with a Book List that gives network managers access to a broad range of information on all books on the network.
+PressbooksEDU networks are quipped with a Book List that gives network managers access to a broad range of information on all books on the network.
 This includes the ability to sort and filter books by license, subject, and more.
 Below are helpful tips on how to use the book list and its features to best serve your publishing program.

 To find the Book List, access your Network Admin dashboard, then go to Books > Book List.

-The author then changed it to:

-PressbooksEDU networks are equipped with several tools that allow you to oversee the projects on the network.
-Read on to